FlorisSteenkamp/Cubic-Beziers-Through-Points/README.md

 ## Overview

-This is a simple library exposing a single function, `cubicBeziersThroughPoints`, to fit fair (bending energy minimizing) cubic bezier curves through a set of given ordered points in the plane.
+This is a simple library exporting a single function, `cubicBeziersThroughPoints`, to fit fair (bending energy minimizing) cubic bezier curves through a set of given ordered points in the plane.